John Bridge Pratt

-John Bridge Pratt (June 16, 1833 — November 27, 1870) was the husband of Anna Bronson Alcott Pratt, the elder sister of novelist Louisa May Alcott.
+John Bridge Pratt (June 16, 1833 — November 27, 1870) was the husband of Anna Bronson Alcott Pratt, the elder sister of American novelist Louisa May Alcott.
 He inspired the fictional character John Brooke in his sister-in-law Louisa May Alcott's best known novels.

 Early life

-John Bridge Pratt was born in Boston on June 16, 1833, the third child of Minot Pratt and his wife Maria Jones Bridge Pratt.
+John Bridge Pratt was born in Boston, United States, on June 16, 1833, the third child of Minot Pratt and his wife Maria Jones Bridge Pratt.
 The Pratt family lived at Brook Farm from 1841 to 1845, after which they moved to Concord, Massachusetts.

 Marriage and family

 As a member of the Concord Dramatic Union, John Pratt fell in love with Louisa's elder sister Anna Alcott Pratt, reportedly during a production of "The Loan of a Lover".
 The two were married in the Alcott family home, Orchard House, on May 23, 1860.
-They had two sons, Frederick Alcott Pratt (1863-1925) and John Sewall Pratt (1865-1923), who were the models for Demi and Daisy Brooke in the Little Women trilogy.
+They had two sons, Frederick Alcott Pratt (1863–1925) and John Sewall Pratt (1865–1923), who were the models for Demi and Daisy Brooke in the Little Women trilogy.